 DIVERSITY, EQUITY & INCLUSION

-At Daniels, it’s our conviction that diversity and inclusion make us stronger.
-By putting people first, we build strong and diverse communities in which we can all reach our full potential together.
+It’s our conviction that diversity and inclusion make us stronger.
+By putting people first, we build communities in which we can all reach our full potential together.

 Daniels Diversity, Equality & Inclusion - Daniels digs deep indigenous voices logoEach year, we refresh our DEI logo to reflect the equity-deserving group we are